-The Company has achieved significant growth in its annual adjusted basic and basic earnings per share since 2017:
+The Company has achieved significant growth in its annual adjusted basic earnings per share since 2018:

-2022 2021 2020 2019 2018 2017 Basic EPS Growth Rate 5.1% 12.5% 10.4% 1.5% (2.2%) 36.4% Adjusted Basic EPS Growth Rate 5.9% 9.4% 10.4% 2.2% 1.5% 17.9%
+2023 2022 2021 2020 2019 2018 Basic EPS Growth Rate (14.6%) 5.1% 12.5% 10.4% 1.5% (2.2%) Adjusted Basic EPS Growth Rate 5.3% 5.9% 9.4% 10.4% 2.2% 1.5%

-In 2022, adjusted basic earnings increased by 5.9% to \$3.57 per Class B share.
-Improved profitability from the CCL Segment (including increased earnings from the Company's joint ventures), Avery and Checkpoint more than offset increased net interest expense, reduced profitability for Innovia plus increased corporate costs.
-The Company believes continuing growth in earnings per share is achievable in the future as impact from high transportation and energy costs subside and resin indices stabilize for the Innovia Segment and the Company executes its global business strategies across all of its Segments.
+In 2023, adjusted basic earnings increased by 5.3% to \$3.76 per Class B share.
+Improved profitability from the CCL, Avery and Checkpoint segments more than offset increased net interest expense, reduced profitability for Innovia and increased corporate costs.
+The Company believes continuing growth in earnings per share is achievable in the future when Innovia completes its restructuring initiative and the Company executes its global business strategies across all of its segments.

 The Company will continue to focus on generating cash and effectively utilizing the cash flow generated by operations and divestitures.
 Earnings before net finance cost, taxes, depreciation and amortization, excluding goodwill impairment loss, earnings in equity-accounted investments, non-cash acquisition accounting adjustments, restructuring and other items ("Adjusted EBITDA," a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A), is considered a good indicator of cash flow and is used by many financial institutions and investment advisors to measure operating results and for business valuations.

 As a key indicator of cash flow, Adjusted EBITDA demonstrates the Company's ability to incur or service existing debt, to invest in capital additions and to take advantage of organic growth opportunities and acquisitions that are accretive to earnings per share.
 Historically, the Company has experienced growth in Adjusted EBITDA:

-2022 2021 2020 2019 2018 2017
+2023 2022 2021 2020 2019 2018

-Adjusted EBITDA \$1,231.4 \$ 1,173.1 \$ 1,123.2 \$ 1,067.2 \$ 995.3 \$ 959.2
+Adjusted EBITDA \$1,332.1 \$1,231.4 \$ 1,173.1 \$ 1,123.2 \$ 1,067.2 \$ 995.3

-% of sales 19% 20% 21% 20% 19% 20%
+% of sales 20% 19% 20% 21% 20% 19%

-In 2022, Adjusted EBITDA increased by approximately 5.0% from 2021, 5.6% excluding the negative impact of foreign currency translation.
+In 2023, Adjusted EBITDA increased by approximately 8.2% from 2022, 3.5% excluding the positive impact of foreign currency translation.
 The Company's Adjusted EBITDA margins remain at the top end of the range of its peers.
-The Company expects growth in Adjusted EBITDA in the future as the western world evolves in the midst of the conflict between Ukraine and Russia, the economy in China rebounds post recovery from the abandonment of the zero-CV19 policy and the Company implements its global growth initiatives.
+The Company expects growth in Adjusted EBITDA in the future as the Company executes its international growth initiatives, in the midst of the world navigating regional economic volatility, geopolitical challenges in Europe and the Middle East and an evolving global supply chain situation.

 The framework supporting the above performance indicators is an appropriate level of financial leverage.
 Based on the dynamics within the specialty packaging industry and the risks that higher leverage may bring, the Company has a comfort level up to a ceiling of approximately 3.5 times net debt to Adjusted EBITDA with an appropriate deleveraging and liquidity profile to maintain its investment-grade ratings with Moody's Investor Service ("Moody's") and S&P Global ("S&P").
-As at December 31, 2022, net debt (a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A) to Adjusted EBITDA was 1.24 times, 0.18 turns higher than the 1.06 times at December 31, 2021, reflecting increased Adjusted EBITDA more than offset by increased net debt.
+As at December 31, 2023, net debt (a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A) to Adjusted EBITDA was 1.13 times, 0.11 turns lower than the 1.24 times at December 31, 2022, reflecting increased Adjusted EBITDA and a reduction in net debt.
 This leverage level is consistent with management's conservative approach to financial risk and the Company's ability to generate strong levels of free cash flow from operations (a non-IFRS measure; see "Key Performance Indicators and Non-IFRS Measures" in Section 5A).
 This leverage level also allows the Company the flexibility to quickly execute its acquisition growth strategy without significantly exposing its credit quality.